 If you mostly played online, you are used to precisely see, what the stack sizes, the pot, and the bets are at any given moment.
 The poker rooms do that for you, and it is very convenient.
 However, this is not the case when you play home poker games.
 You should try to create a habit of staying aware of this information at any given moment.
 Knowing how many chips, you can take and how much you got is crucial for stuff like pot odds, implied odds, and being able to make the right decisions.

 In the beginning, it could be quite hard, and you will often be missing the count.
 However, if you put enough effort, it should come naturally at some point.
 It is an enormous advantage, as most players do not care too much about that, especially in home games.
 This disciplined approach will also be helpful when you play in casinos and will help you crush live poker games much easier.

 Unlike online poker where you cannot break the rules or be careless, you could quickly get in trouble in live poker games.
 Verbal announcements count as actions when you throw chips in and there is no coming back.
 Therefore, learn the flow of the game and make sure you do not make stupid mistakes that can cost you a lot of money.

 Crushing Live Poker Games

 Obviously, reading a single article will not be enough to make you an instant winner in live poker and home games.
 However, the tips mentioned here are probably the way to go if you want to improve your strategy and start crushing live poker games at some point.
 Read and reread them carefully and put the necessary effort to turn the theoretical advice into actions on the table.
 On top of that, you can find many more of the best poker tips and continue improving further your cash game and poker MTT strategies.

 You will be surprised how easy live poker and home games could be when you master these simple rules.
-The players there are weaker and careless compared to the online world, where most people have a decent idea what they are doing.
+The players there are weaker and careless compared to the online world, where most people have a decent idea of what they are doing.
 Once you adjust, you could genuinely make tons of money from live and home poker games.